 • Information about pregnancy, including FDA approved prevention methods and pregnancy options

-Instruction will be provided by Correia's science teachers trained in the curriculum lat in the Second Semester (April-May).
+Instruction will be provided by Correia's science teachers trained in the curriculum late in the Second Semester (May)..
 To preview instructional materials, please contact Correia's front office at (6190 222-0476.

 State law allows you to excuse your child from comprehensive sexual health and HIV prevention education for this school year by providing a written request in your preferred language to your child’s teacher.
-Correia’s science teachers will send the opt-out letter by next week.
+Correia’s science teachers will send the opt-out letter one week prior to instruction.
 The California Healthy Youth Act and corresponding CA Education Code can be found on the Sexual Health Education Program’s website: www.sandiegounified.org/SHEP.